PlasmaFAIR/fortitude/docs/rules/disabled-allow-comment.md

 This rule is turned on by default.

 ## What it does
-Checks for allow comments that aren't applicable.
+Checks for `allow` comments that are disabled globally.

 ## Why is this bad?
-Probably a mistake
+These `allow` comments will have no effect, and should be removed to avoid confusion.